kyma-project/test-infra/prow/README.md

 ## Development

-Read about the conventions for organizing and naming jobs in the `prow` subdirectories.
+Read about the conventions for organizing and naming jobs in the `prow` subdirectories and Prow configuration.

 ### Strategy for organizing jobs